 Before the procedure, your child will get medicine (sedative) to relax him or her.
 And he or she will likely be given medicine to sleep (general anesthesia) once in the lab or operating room.

-The devices have two main parts.
-They are the wires (leads) and the generator or actual device.
+The devices have 2 main parts.
+They are the wires (leads) and the generator.

 - In older children, the healthcare provider makes a cut (incision) and stitches the generator under the skin just below the collarbone.
 The leads are passed through a vein and into the heart.

 - In younger children, the provider makes an incision and may put the generator in the abdomen.
 The leads may be placed on the surface of the heart.